 - Read any instructions provided on the front page of the exam quiz, and when ready, click Attempt quiz.
 If you’re taking a final exam, you won’t be able to start the quiz until the scheduled start time.

-- This step is only applicable if the quiz is password protected: If the quiz requires you to enter a password, don't panic!
+- Your quiz will be password protected.
+All quizzes taken using the invigilation tool will require a password, but don't panic that you haven't been given the password in advance!
 You don't need to know or type in the password.
-Your Topic Co-ordinator will have coded the password into the invigilation software for you, so just click the green Insert Password button at the top of the screen and the password will be auto-filled.
+Your Topic Co-ordinator will have coded the password into the invigilation software.
+When you're prompted to enter the password, just click the green Insert Password button at the top of the screen and the password will be auto-filled.